 • the individual’s remaining LSDBA.

-SALS - when the member does not hold enhanced protection but does hold primary protection with protection of lump rights in excess of £375,000
+SALS - where the member doesn't hold enhanced protection but does hold primary protection with protection of lump rights of more than £375,000

 The lower of;